 Collier Orthotics and Prosthetics History

-Collier O&P began as Collier Rehab in 1981.
+Collier O&P began as Collier Rehabilitation in 1981.

 Founded by Milo Collier, Collier serviced the Northern East Bay Area from San Ramon, Oakland, to Vallejo, providing full Orthotic and Prosthetic services.